Liverpools leading pain free and cosmetic dental practice

 Are porcelain veneers better than composite bonding?

 Not automatically.
-Veneers may offer better stain resistance and a more refined ceramic finish, while bonding is often more conservative and lower in starting cost.
+Veneers may offer better stain resistance and a more refined finish, while bonding is often more conservative and lower in starting cost.
 The right option depends on the case.

 Do porcelain veneers damage your teeth?